whathelll/vectordb/README.md

 # plan
-[x] explore and understand the CLIP interaction notebook.
+- [x] explore and understand the CLIP interaction notebook.
-- Know how to take an image and encode then compare it to text [x] load images into vector db
+- [x] load images into vector db
-[x] explore the space of duplicate image search
+- [x] explore the space of duplicate image search
-[x] explore similar image search
+- [x] explore similar image search
-[x] explore search of images based on text
+- [x] explore search of images based on text
-[x] negative prompt
+- [x] negative prompt
-[x] reverse caption
+- [x] reverse caption
-[ ] portfolio search (multiple images at the same time)
+- [ ] portfolio search (multiple images at the same time)

 # Scenarios we need to test